Tour with Sir Antonio Pappano and Maria Dueñas

 This will be our second project with Maria since our first concert together back in May 2023 with Herbert Blomstedt in Dresden, when she had performed Mendelssohn’s Violin Concerto.

 María Dueñas has emerged as a luminous talent in classical music, captivating audiences with her extraordinary range of tonal colours, impeccable technical prowess, and interpretations that blend artistic maturity with bold expressiveness.
 The New York Times praised her ability to breathe “new life into well-known pieces” and described her as a “22-year-old violinist who has something to say, and the skill to say it brilliantly”.
+Many of you will have read the news that recently Maria has won two Gramophone Awards this year: Young Artist of the Year and Instrumentalist of the Year for her recording of Paganini’s 24 Caprices.

 : :